 For eligible undergraduate students, state regulations require students awarded the New Jersey State Tuition Aid Grant (TAG) and/or the Educational Opportunity Fund Grant (EOF) to be enrolled full-time (that’s 12 credits or more at Stockton) to receive these grants.
 Any TAG or EOF eligible student who is less than full time will not receive their award.

-Students who receive supplemental grants like SGIA, RGIA or SEOG or those who receive institutional merit-based scholarships or the new Stockton Promise Grant are required to maintain full-time enrollment to be eligible to receive this funding.
+Students who receive supplemental grants like SGIA, RGIA or SEOG or those who receive institutional merit-based scholarships or the Stockton Promise or Garden State Guarantee are required to maintain full-time enrollment to be eligible to receive this funding.